Shannon Jackson, Anthony Edwards' Girlfriend: 5 Fast Facts

-Minnesota Timberwolves superstar Anthony Edwards has been in a public relationship with his girlfriend, Shannon Jackson, for several years.
+Shannon Jackson is the girlfriend of Minnesota Timberwolves superstar Anthony Edwards.
+They have been dating publicly for several years.

 The year 2020 was a big one for Anthony Edwards.
 Shortly after he was drafted No. 1 overall by the Timberwolves, Edwards went public with his longtime girlfriend.